pachi-belero/slide-html/README.md

 ### Tuning configurable behaviour

-- Change the value of CLICK_NEXT to 1 at the beginning of `slide.js` (or inside the equivalent `<script>` tag, if the JS code is embedded in the HTML file>) to restore the original (trikita's) advance-on-click behaviour.
+- Change the value of CLICK_NEXT to 1 at the beginning of `slide.js` (or inside the equivalent `<script>` tag, if the JavaScript code is embedded in the HTML file>) to restore the original (trikita's) advance-on-click behaviour.
 - Change the value of HISTORY to 0 at the same place to avoid pushing browser history elements for each page change.
-Side-effect: when refreshin the page, the current slide could change.
+Side-effect: when refreshing the page, the current slide could change.

 ## License